Ikigai explained including the meaning

 Ikigai: this article will provide a practical explanation of the Japanese concept of Ikigai (pronunciation: ee key guy).
+This article contains a general explanation of the meaning, a downloadable and editable Ikigai template and the steps involved to find yours.
 After reading this, you will understand the basics of this Japanese concept for finding your goals in life.
-It’s also a great coaching tool.
-This article also contains a downloadable and editable Ikigai template.
+Enjoy reading!

-Japan, and the island Okinawa in particular, are such a region.
-A factor that plays an important role in the health and vitality of the residents of Okinawa is to have ‘a goal’ in their lives: ‘ikigai‘.
+Japan, and the island Okinawa in particular, is such a region.
+A factor that plays an important role in the health and vitality of the residents of Okinawa is to have ‘a goal’ in their lives: “ikigai”.

 ‘Ikigai’ is a concept which originated in the Japanese culture that, simply put, means ‘your reason to get out of bed in the morning’.
 In French, it is called ‘raison d’être’.
-Ikigai is a combination of the words ‘iki‘, which means life or living, and the word ‘kai‘ (pronounced as gai), which represents value, effect, result or usefulness.
+Ikigai is a combination of the words ‘iki‘, meaning life or living, and the word ‘kai‘ (pronounced as gai), which represents value, effect, result or usefulness.
+This results in ikigai literally meaning the value of your life.

 Ikigai diagram elements

-What is ‘ikigai’ exactly?
+What is ikigai exactly?
 It is that place where your passion, mission, calling and career intersect.
-This is best illustrated by the overlapping circles of a Venn diagram.
+This is best illustrated by the overlapping circles of a Venn diagram / Chart.

 The four circles represent: